PouriaAzadehR/Hand-Digit-Recognition/README.md

     # Find the index of the best model in self.trained_models
     self.best_model_index = self.trained_models.index(self.best_model)
 Testing
-The best model is used to classify hand-drawn digit images.

 python
 Copy code
 # Test an image using the best model